aktionariat/contracts/README.md

 ## Bug Bounty

-If you find a new security-relevant bug in our [MultiSig](../src/MultiSig.sol) contract and tell us, we will reward you with 1 Ether.
-For bugs that could lead to a loss of funds, the bounty is doubled.
-The bounty can only be claimed for bugs that have not been exploited yet and must be filed directly to bugs@aktionariat.com without opening a publicly visible issue.
+If you find a new security-relevant bug in our contracts and tell us, we will reward you with 1 Ether.
+For bugs that could lead to a loss of funds, the bounty is tripled.
+The bounty can only be claimed for bugs that we are not aware of and that have not been exploited yet.
+They must be filed directly to bugs@aktionariat.com without opening a publicly visible issue.

 ## License